 As the biggest sporting event in the world, the Olympics features over 200 nations, thousands of athletes, and countless betting opportunities for both sports enthusiasts and bettors.
 The Olympics alternate between the Summer and Winter Games every two years in a four-year period.
 Nations compete in sports from basketball to Greco-roman wrestling to ice dancing all for glory and personal pride.
 We created this Olympics betting guide to walk you through this sports extravaganza.

-The odds for the various Olympic events are available, but as soon as they are we'll be sure to update this page.
-The odds were last updated on July 26, 2021:
+The odds for the various Olympic events are unavailable, but as soon as they are we'll be sure to update this page.
+The odds were last updated on September 8, 2021: